 Who Needs a Budget Bug Out Bag?

 EVERYONE!!
-One of the very first posts on this blog is Backpack Gear Load Out.
-Frankly, that post is about my bug out bag and it goes with me everywhere I go.
-Especially when I am in the woods or away from civilization where help isn’t exactly around the corner.
-The problem with mine is that it costs in the thousands and I am afraid to check if that number starts with a 2 or a 3.
+One of the very first posts on this blog is a Backpack Gear Load Out.
+Frankly, that post is about my bugout bag, which goes with me everywhere, especially in the woods or away from civilization where help is nowhere to be found.
+The problem with mine is that it costs in the thousands, and I am afraid to check if that number starts with a two or a three.

-The gentlemen over at S & J Hardware in Belleville each have their own bug out bags.
-They are also smart enough to recognize that not everyone is as prepared minded as us.
+The gentlemen over at S & J Hardware in Belleville, Ontario, each have their emergency bags.
+They are also smart enough to recognize that not everyone is as prepared-minded as us.
 More eloquently said, most people aren’t as enthusiastic about survival, the outdoors or the combination of those two.
-They have painstakingly put together a budget bug out bag that is affordable to everyone without sacrificing function.
+They have painstakingly put together a budget bag that is affordable to everyone without sacrificing function.
+Use the budget bug out bag for the car, a day hike, or to survive a 24 – 48 hour emergency, this pack however, is not meant for long-term survival.

 The Pack

-The pack itself is a basic backpack.
-At just under 12 litres, this one would fall into the smaller sized category which isn’t a bad thing.
-It means the pack doesn’t take up a lot of space, it can go anywhere and is lighter in general.
-The pack has one main zippered compartment, a front and side zippered compartment and a side mesh pocket.
+The backpack features a zippered main compartment, a front and side zippered compartment and a side mesh pocket.
 At 600 denier, strength shouldn’t be an issue here either.
-It also has padding on the back which helps immensely in the comfort department.
+It also has a padded back and shoulder straps, which helps immensely in the comfort department.

 Budget Bug Out Bag Contents

-It’s the items inside the pack that counts!
-All the pack has to do is be strong enough to hold its contents and provide for basic comfort when carrying.
-Let’s dive into each item included in this kit.
+It’s the essentials inside the budget bug out bag that count!
+All the pack has to do is be strong enough to hold its emergency supplies and provide essential comfort when carried.
+Let’s dive into the individual items included in this survival kit.

 Knife

 The knife is none other than a Morakniv Companion.
-For those that don’t know Morakniv, these knives are made in Sweden and they are generally outstanding.
-Here you’ll find European steel and quality with a Chinese price tag.
-I took one for the team and shaved a patch of hair off my arm – I may look funny but can tell you it comes razor sharp right out of the box.
+If you don’t know Morakniv, these knives are Swedish-made and outstanding.
+Here, you’ll find European steel and quality with a Chinese price tag.
+I took one for the team and shaved a patch of hair off my arm – I may look funny, but I can verify it’s razor-sharp right out of the box.

-Before we move on, the knife comes in a bright orange sheath and you already know why.
+Before we move on, the knife comes in a bright orange sheath, and you already know why.
 It’s also conveniently located in the side mesh pocket of the pack.
-This is a matter of preference but I like the fact that the pack provides easy access to the knife.
-If entering the woods, I suggesting putting it on your belt.
-This way you won’t lose it if you get separated from your pack.
+It is a matter of preference, but I like that the pack provides easy access to the knife.
+If entering the woods, I suggest putting the knife on your belt, preventing loss if you get separated from your pack.

 Medical